 Richard Palmer, PE, Ph.D., F ASCE, D.WRE, University of Massachusetts; David Ahlfeld, Ph.D., University of Massachusetts; Rachael Weiter, B.S., University of Massachusetts; Gordon Clark, B.S., University of Massachusetts.
 Developing a Screening Model for the Prioritization of Culvert Repair and Replacement.
 ASCE EWRI Conference, Austin, TX.
 May 2015.

-- Finished a distributed model (WR-hydro) for the deerfield, this model include NARCCAP projections to assess potential high flow impacts, now we are preparing a publication for this study.
+- Tool: A distributed model (WR-hydro) for the deerfield, this model include NARCCAP projections to assess potential high flow impacts

 - Related project: The NE CSC's NorEaST Stream Temperature Inventory and Web Portal project